caganze/caganze.github.io/_pages/about.md

 ## Metal Poor GJ 660.1AB System

 I'm also interested in the study of nearby UCDs.
-GJ 660.1AB is a binary system (M1 and M7 secondary) previously overlooked; we showed that the peculiarities in the spectrum of the secondary can be explained by its low metallicity.
-[Link to paper](https://arxiv.org/abs/1512.08659)
+GJ 660.1AB is a binary system (M1 and M7 secondary) previously overlooked; in [Aganze et al. 2016](https://arxiv.org/abs/1512.08659), we showed that the peculiarities in the spectrum of the secondary can be explained by its low metallicity.

 <img src="../files/gj660.jpg" alt="drawing" width="400"/>